The EDD’s Response to Fraud

 Investigations, Arrests, and Prosecutions

 Only some counties respond to the State's request for law enforcement information.
-As of May 2023, those counties have reported:
+As of September 2023, they have reported:

 Funds Seized or Recovered